 How do I get a VPN for free?

 To get a VPN for free, search for free VPN clients.
 Keep in mind that free VPNs don’t typically offer the same support and reliability as paid options.
-Here are some of the best free VPN services:
+Some of the best free VPN services are PrivadoVPN, Proton VPN, and Windscribe.

 How do I set up a VPN on my computer?